PeterMTaylor/CodeAuditRD/README.md

 CodeAudit is a Powershell script to support developers in validating their codebase (C# at the moment) against CodeProject domains using browser search queries triggered by Powershell https requests.

 ## ToDO:

-Stage 1 Folder/File selection - Collect from github location release file. one firstly then a set.
+ Folder/File selection - Collect from github location release file. one firstly then a set.
-Stage 2 Files selection - Defaults to csharp at the moment.
+ Files selection - Defaults to csharp at the moment.
-Stage 3 Syntax selection - read each line and put results into four buckets for analysis.
+Syntax selection - read each line and put results into four buckets for analysis.
-Stage 4 Query construction - construct api like queries for execution using some syntax discovered.
+Query construction - construct api like queries for execution using some syntax discovered.
-Stage 5 Query execution - execute the query to return results for further analysis and reporting Stage 6 Query results - process the output from query execution Stage 7 Reporting audit outcomes
+Query execution - execute the query to return results for further analysis and reporting Query results - process the output from query execution Reporting audit outcomes

 See our Licensing file for which software in this repro is currently licensed.